exoad/ap-compsci-a/CODE_OF_CONDUCT.md

+REWRITE IN PROCESS THIS IS NOT THE LATEST FIX TO THE CC

 # Code of Conduct

 As the lead of contribution to this repository, I am pledging to provide the highest quality content along with the most amount of support while this reposoitory is active.